 2012-13: Kuhnackl played just 13 games in his first pro season.
 A healthy scratch early in the year, he played 11 games with Pittsburgh’s AHL affiliate before suffering a shoulder injury that required season-ending surgery in December.
 He scored 2 goals with 2 assists and was +3 with 10 penalty minutes.
 Wilkes-Barre Scranton finished third in the AHL’s East Division and reached the Eastern Conference Finals against Syracuse.
 Kuhnhackl began the year with the ECHL’s Wheeling Nailers — playing two games and finishing +2 with 1 goal and 2 penalty minutes.

-Kuhnhackl demonstrated during his junior career the potential to be a complementary goal-scoring forward but was slowed by a shoulder injury in his first pro season and struggled with consistency in 2013-14.
-Possessing a lethal wrist shot in tight, Kuhnhackl does his best work in the slot and around the net.
+Kuhnhackl demonstrated during his junior career the potential to be a complementary goal-scoring forward but struggled with injuries and consistency early in his pro career.
+Possessing a good wrist shot in tight, Kuhnhackl does his best work in the slot and around the net.
 He is particularly competent without the puck and seems to innately find open ice and scoring lanes.
-He is still very much a work in progress with issues ranging from lack of strength to puck-protection.
+He needs to work on being more of a two-way player to succeed at the professional level.